Rui2018/sp18-202-horizon-zero-dawn/Project Journal.md

 1. Discuss with my teammates, and design a game that we are all interested.
 2. Decide the game rules.
+3. Discuss what design patterns we can use.
-3. Make team plan and personal plan for the project.
+4. Make team plan and personal plan for the project.

 ## Team member name: